ampproject/bentojs.dev/site/en/components/bento-lightbox.md

 ---
 # Bento Lightbox

+{% heroexample 'bento-lightbox' %}

 Displays any content in a full-viewport "lightbox" modal.

 ## Web Component

 You must include each Bento component's required CSS library before adding custom styles in order to guarantee proper loading.
 Or use the lightweight pre-uprgrade styles available inline.
 See [Layout and Style](#layout-and-style).

+The examples below demonstrate use of the `<bento-lightbox>` web component.

 ### Example: Import via npm